oklemenz/Dune2JS/README.md

 ## Options

-Url parameters are leveraged to save game state automatically:
+Url parameter is leveraged to save game state for a profile:

 - `profile`: Profile identity (default: 'public')